Site Logo

 Accommodation Hotel/lodges

-• Trekking through Sagarmatha National Park, a UNESCO World Heritage site.
+• Sagarmatha National Park Trekking – Walk through Sagarmatha National Park, a UNESCO World Heritage Site known for its rich biodiversity and mountain scenery.

-• Hiking to the scenic villages of Khumjung and Khunde, where you can visit a school and hospital built by Sir Edmund Hillary.
+• Hike to Khumjung and Khunde – Explore these beautiful Sherpa villages and visit the school and hospital established by Sir Edmund Hillary.

-• Reaching the summit of Syangboche Hill for a breathtaking panoramic view of the entire Khumbu region.
+• Syangboche Hill Viewpoint – Hike to Syangboche Hill for a breathtaking panoramic view of the entire Khumbu region and surrounding peaks.

 After a day in Khumjung, you will trek back to Namche Bazaar and Lukla.
 From Lukla, you will take a flight back to Kathmandu.
 Throughout the trek, you will have the opportunity to experience the beautiful culture and natural beauty of the Everest region, a unique blend of mountains, glaciers, and forests.

-Preparing for the Everest View Trek: Tips & Essentials
+Short Everest View Trek: Preparation Guide, Tips & Essentials

 Best Months to Trek the Everest View Trek: